Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 PROOF Research is a Montana-based company that is committed to using cutting-edge materials science to advance the firearms industry.

-They also make precision composites for the aerospace industry in their Dayton, OH facility, including parts for the F-35 and B2 Stealth Bomber, and I believe they have components in space somewhere.
+They also make precision composites for the aerospace industry in their Dayton, OH facility, including parts for the F-35 and B2 Stealth Bomber.

 f35

-No disrespect intended, but this look harder to make than an AR-15.
+No disrespect intended, but this looks harder to make than an AR-15 barrel.

 This just goes to show not only how amazing of a material carbon fiber composites are, but it also shows off some of PR’s manufacturing chops.